ChartStory: Automated Partitioning, Layout, and Captioning of Charts into Comic-Style Narratives: Design Rationale

 \section{Design Rationale}

 For \name, we base our approach on theoretical principles that have been formalized~\cite{lee2015more, hullman2013deeper, bach2018design, stolper2016emerging} for the generation, sequencing, and layout of narrative visualizations.
-Based on these principles, we identify a set of requirements that we term \textbf{GREP} (\autoref{fig:grep})---\textbf{G}ranularity, \textbf{R}elatedness, \textbf{E}xplanation, and \textbf{P}resentation---for designing an automated system that generates data comics Zhao \etal\cite{zhao2015data} from a set of user-created charts to present a visual data story \etal\cite{lee2015more}. \rv{In articulating these requirements, we use the term \textit{``panel''} in the same sense as a panel in a comic book, but more specifically as a combination of a \textit{single} chart with associated annotations and/or text explanation(s), contained as one unit.}
+Based on these principles, we identify a set of requirements that we term \textbf{GREP} (\autoref{fig:grep})---\textbf{G}ranularity, \textbf{R}elatedness, \textbf{E}xplanation, and \textbf{P}resentation---for designing an automated system that generates data comics~\cite{zhao2015data} from a set of user-created charts to present a visual data story \etal\cite{lee2015more}.
+In articulating these requirements, we use the term \textit{``panel''} in the same sense as a panel in a comic book, but more specifically as a combination of a \textit{single} chart with associated annotations and/or text explanation(s), contained as one unit.

 \begin{description}[nosep] \item[\textsc{Granularity:}] Stories can be separated into events---or \textit{microstructures}~\cite{thorndyke1977cognitive}.
 In narrative visualization, specific facts supported by data are what form the microstructure.
-These facts or set of facts are called ``story pieces''~\cite{lee2015more}.
+These facts or set of facts are called ``story pieces''~\cite{lee2015more} \rv{and would form the ``sequence of panels'' in Zhao et al.'s definition~\cite{zhao2015data} of data comics}.
 The system should identify individual story pieces based on data variables, markup, and/or visual representations extracted from a collection of charts resulted from data analysis.